Turfjs/turf/CONTRIBUTING.md

 ## How to contribute

-As a non-core contributor, you won't have write access to the Turf repository.
-You will need to follow the [Github guidelines](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) and fork the [Turf repo](https://github.com/Turfjs/turf) to your own account, create a feature branch, and open a Pull Request.
+If you don't have write access to the Turf repository (most will not), you will need to follow the [Github guidelines](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) and fork the [Turf repo](https://github.com/Turfjs/turf) to your own account, create a feature branch, and open a Pull Request back to the main Turf repo.

-As a core contributor with write access to the Turf repo, you can [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) it locally.
+If you do have write access to the Turf repo (core contributor), you can [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) it locally.
 This is required for doing a [release](#release).
-You can also push feature branches directly to this repo and open PR's against them.
+You can also push feature branches directly to the Turf repo and open PR's against them.
 Consider prefixing your feature branch names with your initials (for example `tw/my-feature`).

-To become a core contributor, start making contributions, and inquire about becoming one.
+If you'd like to become a core contributor, just start making contributions, and inquire.

 ### Local Setup

-Once you've cloned a Turf repository, and have a terminal open, with the master branch checked out.
+Once you've cloned a Turf repository, and have a terminal open and currenty in the top-level turf directory.
 Run the following:
+- `git checkout master` (if not already)
 - `corepack enable pnpm`
   - enable pnpm as a package manager.
 Requires Node 16+.
 Alternatively just `npm install -g pnpm`.
 - `pnpm install`